 The Commission includes a discussion of the compensation assessment at the conclusion of each water sharing plan review report.
-Whether compensation may be payable is often dependent upon the manner in which a recommendation is implemented, and the Commission does not seek or provide any legal advice in regard to compensation.
+Whether compensation may be payable is a complex issue and is often dependent upon the way a recommendation is implemented.
+The Commission does not seek or provide any legal advice regarding compensation.
 It is expected that DPE-Water would seek legal advice where appropriate.